marimounasc/marimounasc/README.md

 * 👩‍💻 Currently working as a Data Scientist at @Afya
-* 👩‍🎓 MSc Student in Applied Economics
+* 👩‍🎓 MSc Applied Economics
 * 🐶 Mom's dog